anydotcrypto/metatransactions/docs/EIP-proposal.md

 ## Abstract

 It is common practice to authenticate the immediate caller of a contract using msg.sender.
 An immediate caller can be the externally owned account that signed the Ethereum Transaction or another smart contract.
 We propose a third option, `callWithSigner()`, that checks if an externally owned account has authorised the command (alongside relevant replay protection) before calling the target contract.
-If the checks pass, then the target contract is invokved and msg.sender is assigned as the externally owned account.
+If the checks pass, then the target contract is invoked and externally owned account is assigned as msg.sender.

 ## Motivation